kelvinlawson/atomthreads/ports/cortex-m/README.md

 (Steps 3. and 4. might be optional if you do not plan to let your board interact with the outside world in any way...)

-The test suit programs expect your board set-up code to provide a function named `int board_setup(void)` to perform this tasks.
+The test suite programs expect your board set-up code to provide a function named `int board_setup(void)` to perform this tasks.

 ### Linker Script